1 Classification and strategy of sustainability at SZKB

 SZKB’s head office and all of its branches are located in the Canton of Schwyz.

-The Annual Report also includes the SZKB Annual Financial Statements.
-The Annual Report presents the economic situation of the Bank.
+The Annual Report also includes the SZKB Management Report, Corporate Governance Report and Annual Financial Statements.
+It presents the economic situation of the Bank.
 The Annual Financial Statements include, in particular, the Balance Sheet, the Income Statement, the Cash Flow Statement and the Statement of Changes in Equity.
 The Annual Report also provides information on the Bank’s corporate structure (organisational chart), business activities, corporate governance, risk management and the remuneration of the Bank Council and the Executive Board.

 Contact in case of questions about sustainability reporting: